-- If someone says you have won a lottery that you have never played, be suspicious.
-You can't win a legitimate lottery if you didn't buy a ticket or enter a Lottery promotion.
+- If someone says you have won a lottery that you have never played, that’s a red flag.

-- If you have caller-ID on your phone, check the caller's area code.
+- If you have caller ID on your phone, check the caller's area code.
 If it's from a foreign country, that's a red flag.
-Also, be aware that some con artists use technology that allows them to disguise their area code; although it may look like they're calling from Virginia, they could be anywhere in the world.
+Also, be aware that some con artists use technology that allows them to disguise their area code.

 - Just because a real lottery is mentioned does not necessarily make it a real prize.
+Treat it as a red flag until proven otherwise.
 Someone may be using the lottery's name without its permission or knowledge.

 - If they offer to wire the "winnings" directly into your bank account, that’s a red flag.
 Do not give them your bank account information.